DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_65_watch-address.md

 ![Watch 1](images/65_watch_1.png)

-If you are using Electrum to generate addresses, go to the tab “Addresses”.
+If you are using Electrum to generate addresses.
+In Electrum, go to the tab `Addresses`.
 How many addresses you need depends on how many transfers you are going to do into the wallet (never reuse addresses).
-But a good starting point can be to copy all receiving addresses:
+But a good starting point can be to copy all receiving addresses (and change if you are going to do transfers out of the wallet):

 ![Watch 2](images/65_watch_2.png)

-In the Bitcoin Core window, type (and change the address to your address):
+In the Bitcoin Core Console, type (and change the address to your address):

 `importaddress 3EFvJremRxxqfhYU5hheRyCvxBV8rQBhwC Label false`